zwilsoncc/docs/pages/docs/features/path-aliases.md

 - api.our-domain.com
 ```

-As it is not a good idea to expose these urls to the public, we can map these services into our main domain like this:
+As it is not a good idea to expose these URLs to the public, we can map these services into our main domain like this:

 ```
 - our-domain.com/api/** -> api.our-domain.com